apache/tomcat/modules/stuffed/README.md

 ```
 docker build -t apache/tomcat-stuffed:1.0 -f ./Dockerfile .
 ```
-Docker build arguments include `namepsace` (default is `tomcat`) and `port` which should match the Tomcat port in `server.xml` (default is `8080`).
+Docker build arguments include `namespace` (default is `tomcat`) and `port` which should match the Tomcat port in `server.xml` (default is `8080`).
 Other ports that need to be exposed can be added in the `Dockerfile` as needed.
 Webapps should be added to the `webapps` folder where they will be auto deployed by the host if using the defaults.
 Otherwise, the `Dockerfile` command line can be edited like below to include the necesary resources and command line arguments to run a single or multiple hardcoded web applications.

 ## Running